 Not in the mood for hiking?
 Reach 3500 meters by cable car and hike to the summit (permit needed in advance).
 Bring an extra jacket, a cap, sunglasses, snacks and lots of water.

 After driving on sinuous roads, watching a Mars-like scenery, then fighting for a parking spot, with the online tickets at hand, we’re finally set for the ascent by cable car.
 In a couple of minutes we’re up on the plateau and start hiking.

 An active volcano, that’s a first!

-As we get closer to the summit, the ground becomes hotter and hotter, and green sulfur vapors rise from the rocks.
-We can barely breathe, but we spot other people climbing the rocks from the top.
-That means we’ll survive, so we keep going. 🙂
+As we get closer to the summit, the rocks become hotter and hotter, and green sulfur vapors rise from the ground.
+We can barely breathe, but we spot other people climbing ahead.
+That means we’ll survive, so we keep going.

 And then, at the end of the trail, we stop and look below.
 The moment you’re completely above the clouds is totally out of this world.

 If you want to spend a day around animals, visit the Loro Park.
 The place was conceived first in 1972 on 1.3 hectares as a paradise for parrots.
 Over the years it became a 13 hectares reserve of animal and plant species, one of the biggest attractions of the Canary Islands.

 - North-East: Santa Cruz de Tenerife and Las Teresitas